 ChainLaunch

-Deploy Fabric and Besu Networks with AWS KMS — Self-Hosted with LocalStack
+Deploy Fabric and Besu with AWS KMS on LocalStack

-Deploy Fabric and Besu Networks with AWS KMS — Self-Hosted with LocalStack
+Deploy Fabric and Besu with AWS KMS on LocalStack

-This guide walks through deploying both a Hyperledger Fabric channel and a Besu QBFT network using AWS KMS for all cryptographic keys — self-hosted on your own infrastructure.
-We start with LocalStack so you can follow along without an AWS account, then show exactly what changes when you move to production.
+This tutorial walks you through deploying both a Hyperledger Fabric channel and a Besu QBFT validator network using AWS KMS for every cryptographic key.
+We start with LocalStack so you can follow along without an AWS bill, then show the exact three-line change that moves you to production.

 What You'll Build